ericnguyen23/Module-2-Challenge/README.md

 # Module-2-Challenge

+This project utilizes HTML & CSS to build a portfolio website.

-This project solves the follwing acceptance criterias:
+It solves the follwing acceptance criterias:

 - GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio